PySimpleGUI/PySimpleGUI/readme.md

     def Update(self, filename=None, data=None, visible=None):

 Choose **either** a filename or in-ram data image to use to replace current image.
-Note you can make an empty image to fill later with Update by doing filename=''.
+Note you can make an empty image to fill later with Update by doing filename='' in the layout declaration.

 ### `UpdateAnimation` Method  for Animated GIFs